 It’s reasonably lightweight too, weighing just under 5 pounds and measuring less than an inch thick, making it easy to carry around despite it being a full-sized laptop.

-With a great combination of modern hardware and 2-in-1 versatility, this HP Pavilion x360 15 is a great workhorse of a laptop.
-It has a 15-inch fold-flat 1080p touchscreen, 8GB RAM, and a nice quick 256GB SSD for responsive file storage and app loading.
-With that snappy and up-to-date Ryzen 5 processor, it’s ideal for working and should last for years.
+With a great combination of modern hardware and touchscreen versatility, this Lenovo IdeaPad S340 is a great workhorse of a laptop.
+It has a 15-inch fold-flat 1080p touch display, 12GB RAM, and a nice quick 512GB SSD for responsive file storage and app loading.
+It’s ideal for working and should last for years.

-The new 11th-gen Core i5 processor is speedy enough that it’ll open apps and run software quickly, and while this might not be as sleek and stylish as a MacBook (see our final pick for that), it’s much more affordable.
-HP laptops are also pretty great when it comes to sturdiness and reliability so you won’t have to worry about it taking the odd bump or knock when you’re carrying it from class to class.
+The AMD Ryzen 7 3700U is speedy enough that it’ll open apps and run software quickly, and while this might not be as sleek and stylish as a MacBook (see our final pick for that), it’s much more affordable.
+Lenovo laptops are also pretty great when it comes to sturdiness and reliability so you won’t have to worry about it taking the odd bump or knock when you’re carrying it from class to class.

 Let’s face it: Students love to game after class, and just because you’re on a budget doesn’t mean you can’t have a good gaming laptop.
-The 15-inch Dell G5 offers all the best elements of a modern gaming laptop including a 15.6-inch 1080p display, a reasonable weight so it’s not too bulky to lug around campus, and a discrete Radeon RX 5600M GPU for when it’s time to get your game on after your studies.
-And with 512GB of solid-state storage, you’ve got some high-speed space for your productivity software, assignments, music, and — of course — your game library.
+The 15-inch Lenovo IdeaPad 3 offers all the best elements of a modern gaming laptop including a 15.6-inch 1080p 120Hz display, a reasonable weight so it’s not too bulky to lug around campus, and a discrete GeForce GTX 1650 GPU for when it’s time to get your game on after your studies.
+And with 256GB of solid-state storage plus a 1TB HDD, you’ve got plenty of space for your productivity software, assignments, music, and — of course — your game library.

-If your heart is set on MacOS, then the early 2020 13-inch Apple MacBook Air is the student laptop for you.
+If your heart is set on MacOS, then the late 2020 13-inch Apple MacBook Air is the student laptop for you.
 It looks gorgeous and has all the conveniences that come with a MacOS-based system.
-It has recently been updated to include the latest 10th-generation Intel Core i3 processor along with 8GB RAM and a 256GB SSD drive, so it packs a punch when it comes to being suitably speedy for work and multi-tasking.
+It has recently been updated to include Apple’s amazing new M1 processor along with 8GB RAM and a 256GB SSD drive, so it packs a punch when it comes to being suitably speedy for work and multi-tasking.
 It’s not aimed at gaming or anything like that, but as a productivity-based device, it’s good to go.
 You won’t have any issues loading up files quickly and running your favorite programs smoothly.

 The laptop also has Touch ID support, which is a useful and highly convenient security measure.
 There’s also that lovely 12-hour battery life, meaning you won’t have to worry about recharging it as often as most other laptops.